-Apart from grazing on lower-value food like fruit, it’s highly unlikely a dog outside human guardianship would have an ever ready supply of food on tap without having to put some work into either scavenging or chasing and killing something – a ‘running’ buffet quite literally.
+Apart from grazing on lower-value food like fruit, it’s highly unlikely a dog outside human guardianship would have an ever-ready supply of food on tap.
+He wold need to put some work into either scavenging or chasing and killing something – a ‘running’ buffet quite literally.

 He would probably also be in competition for the food with other dogs.

 Food is a currency with which we can help our dogs in all sorts of ways where possibly a pat and a fuss isn’t enough.